-Southwark can carry out its own assessment of the insurance arrangements made by a school in respect of community facilities and if it is judged to be inadequate, make arrangements itself and charge the resultant cost to the school.
+The council can carry out its own assessment of the insurance arrangements made by a school in respect of community facilities and if it is judged to be inadequate, make arrangements itself and charge the resultant cost to the school.
 Such costs could not be charged to the school's budget share.
-These provisions are necessary in order for Southwark to protect itself against possible third party claims.
+These provisions are necessary in order for the council to protect itself against possible third party claims.

-It may be necessary for insurance to be in the joint names of the governing body and Southwark.
-All schools are required to seek Southwark's advice before finalising any insurance arrangement for community facilities.
+It may be necessary for insurance to be in the joint names of the governing body and the council.
+All schools are required to seek the council's advice before finalising any insurance arrangement for community facilities.